 |iPad Pro (any generation)||Wi-Fi||32 GB or more|

 When acquiring a new iPad, you should always purchase the latest model to ensure the longest useful life.
-The models listed here represent the minimum requirements.
-While you can install the latest iOS and Eyefinity EHR on the lowest models listed here, performance may suffer.
+The models listed here represent all supported models.
+While you can install the latest iPadOS and Eyefinity EHR on the lowest models listed here, performance may suffer.